 I hope that I am wrong about all this.
 And in no way is my pessimism a form of denial or defeat, nor is it an excuse to stop trying.
 We must keep trying.
 We must do better.
 So what is a moral course for birders?
 Or for any of us who burn carbon, which means all of us?

 Apart from true carbon austerity, the likes of which even many progressives will not easily accept, I have yet to find a philosopher or moral leader with a suitable answer.
-So do not expect one from me.
+So do not expect one from me; unlike most writers, I am posing a question I cannot answer.
 I’ve merely laid the problem more explicitly at the feet of myself, my friends and my constituency — birdwatchers.
 Shall we keep on birding and continue to send our donations to Audubon, the Cornell Lab, other allies in birdwatching and those worthy conservation projects?
 Or course.
 We can also eat less meat, drink fair-trade coffee, support and fight for human rights, board fewer airplanes, buy less stuff, drive hybrids and live closer to home; we can vote out the demagogues, liars and depraved.
 Nothing new here among our obligations as citizens, whether we join mass movements or act alone.
 Even so, do not expect your worthy actions to save the world — or its birds.

 And then there’s the driving.
 Even if individual action on climate is symbolic, let us drive less for birds.
 That means walking and accepting what comes.
 Another dirty secret about birders is that too many of us have lost our fondness for the familiar.
 Perhaps more than any other breed of nature geek, birders far too often exhibit an impatience with what is in front of us and an obsession with what is next.
 Sure, the Ruby-crowned Kinglet is fine, but we gotta drive on to find the Violet-crowned Hummingbird.
 Too many birders simply click-like the kinglet, get in the car and move on to what’s next.
 We were doing this long before the internet addled our brains for impatience and distraction.